katsumidev/sabor-rapido/README.md

 ---

-### 🛠️ Configuração dos Dados
+### 🛠️ Data Configuration

-1. **Crie o Arquivo `.env`:**
+1. **Create the `.env` File:**
-   - Crie um arquivo `.env` baseado no modelo em `.env-copy` tanto para o backend quanto para o frontend.
+   - Create a `.env` file based on the template in `.env-copy` for both the backend and frontend.
-   - Inclua as URLs para a API do backend e a conexão do MongoDB.
+   - Include the URLs for the backend API and MongoDB connection.

-2. **Importe a Base de Dados MongoDB:**
+2. **Import MongoDB Database:**
-   1. Vá para o diretório dos executáveis do MongoDB.
+   1. Go to the MongoDB executables directory.
-   2. Mova os arquivos `.csv` da pasta "extra" para a pasta do MongoDB.
+   2. Move the `.csv` files from the "extra" folder to the MongoDB folder.
-   3. Execute os comandos abaixo para importar as coleções:
+   3. Run the following commands to import the collections:
-      - Restaurantes:
+      - Restaurants:
         ```
         mongoimport /db:sabor-rapido /collection:restaurants /file:restaurantes.csv
         ```
-      - Usuários:
+      - Users:
         ```
         mongoimport /db:sabor-rapido /collection:users /file:users.csv
         ```

 ---
-### Executando o Projeto
+### Running the Project

-   - Para o frontend:
+   - For the frontend:
      ```
      yarn start
      ```
-   - Para o backend:
+   - For the backend:
      ```
      cd server/src
      node index.js